WMHC Grant

 Apply for the WMHC Grant

 WMHC awards a one-time $10,000 grant to a 501(c)(3) organization in one of the five boroughs of New York that champions and supports women through mental health services.
 Organizations that decide to apply will be asked to submit information about their mission, their services and who they serve, and how they would utilize the grant if awarded.
-Unique to this year, organizations will be asked to provide ideas for organizational partnership with WMHC, such as ways that WMHC members could volunteer with them in 2023.
+Unique to this year, organizations will be asked to provide ideas for organizational partnership with WMHC, such as ways that WMHC members could volunteer with them.

 Previous recipients of WMHC Grant include: